 Luckily, Kathmandu isn’t all just crowds of people, explore the local cafes and discover the modern face of the city in a valley at the foot of the Himalayas.

-Lively music, amazing food, and full of colours.
-This Carribean colonial gem on the northern coast of Colombia is more than a few streets of the old town centre.
+Lively music, amazing food, and full of colors.
+This Caribbean colonial gem on the northern coast of Colombia is more than a few streets of the old town center.
 However, the walled city of Cartagena might just be a good starting point for exploring the history of the place.

-Behind the walls of Cartagena you’ll find mainly colonial architecture in a whole range of pastel colours.
+Behind the walls of Cartagena, you’ll find mainly colonial architecture in a whole range of pastel colors.
 It’s a photographer’s dream with balconied buildings dripping with flowers.
 You won’t need a map but even if you do get lost, just go with the flow and enjoy the lively vibe.

-Let’s leave the old city behind for a minute and explore the hip neighbourhood of Getsemani.
+Let’s leave the old city behind for a minute and explore the hip neighborhood of Getsemani.
 It’s less touristy and has a more bohemian flair to it, and it’s also full of up-and-coming cafes and restaurants.
-There are coloured umbrella canopies over the streets, flags, wall murals, and other artwork.
+There are colored umbrella canopies over the streets, flags, wall murals, and other artwork.

 It doesn’t matter if you’re after learning about the past or exploring the hip and modern, in Cartagena you can find it all.

 Located in the heart of Belgium between the regions of Flanders and Wallonia, Brussels is a charming mixture of old and new.
 While it features many historical sites, it’s also the capital of the European Union and headquarters to a number of governmental and international institutions, such as the Nato.
 Being in the presence of all these important organizations — and supposedly important people — certainly makes Brussels quite exciting and unique.